Andrew Baines: Early life and education

-Baines was born in Colchester, Essex, England, in 1963, then migrated to South Australia with his parents as an infant.
+Baines was born in Colchester, England, in 1963, then migrated to South Australia with his parents as an infant.

 Baines grew up in the beachside suburb of Grange, spending school holidays at various other coastal places, including Coobowie on the Yorke Peninsula, Rapid Bay, Normanville and Kangaroo Island.
 His father was a semi-professional soccer player and electrician.
 His mother was a housewife, who loved painting, reading and music.
 He has two younger brothers.
 His mother placed drawing materials in his hands as soon as he could sit up and Baines showed great aptitude, astonishing a kindergarten teacher with his aerial perspective drawing of the area they lived in.

 He attended Grange Primary, and attended painting classes at the Henley and Grange Art Society when he was ten years old.
 Baines became the cartoonist for the Western Suburbs Schools Soccer Newsletter that same year, earning two dollars a cartoon.
 He was also an unpaid profile artist for the Grange Primary newsletter.
 By age eleven, he was selling pencil sketches for A$5to teachers and parents at the Grange Primary School.

-He then went to Seaton High School, developed a passion for soccer player and worked for John Martins after finishing school at the age of 16, in 1979.
+He then went to Seaton High School, developed a passion for soccer player and worked for John Martin's after finishing school at the age of 16, in 1979.
 There he produced artwork for the "Magic Cave" and backdrops for window displays, and met his future wife, Jacqueline.